Bingo Game to Learn Chinese Words

 So, keeping my kids engaged in learning Chinese is a struggle.
 Games help!

 Even the Chief Editor of newbingosites.org said he uses it with his children.
 It’s Bingo at two levels.
-For those learning Chinese characters, you can use the bingo tiles with picture, phonetic chinese, plus the word in Spanish and French thrown in for good measure.
-Therefore the elephant card has: a color photo of an elephant AND xiang, elefante, elephant, and elephant written around the edges of the pictures. (please forgive me as I can’t do all the accents on those words correctly).
-When you flip the tile over, the Chinese character for elephant is on the back.
+For those learning Chinese characters, you can use the bingo tiles with pictures, phonetic Chinese, plus the word in Spanish and French thrown in for good measure.
+Therefore the elephant card has a color photo of an elephant AND xiang, elefante, elephant, and elephant written around the edges of the pictures. (please forgive me as I can’t do all the accents on those words correctly).
+When you flip the tile over, the Chinese character for the elephant is on the back.
 Then you match this tile to the bingo card with… a photo of an elephant.
-There are 54 basic Chinese character to master in this game.
+There are 54 basic Chinese characters to master in this game.

-If you get good, you can use the tiles with just the Chinese Character on it.
+If you get good, you can use the tiles with just the Chinese Character on them.
 There is a second set of tiles just for that.
 (We’re not there yet!).